olegabu/nsd-commercial-paper/README.md

 	./main-register-new-org.sh $ORG3 $IP3
 ```

-*Note, when new organization is registered it's added to the list of existing organizations `env-external-orgs-list`.
+*__Note__, when new organization is registered it's added to the list of existing organizations `env-external-orgs-list`.
 This list is used to automatically create tri-lateral channels with the new organization which is being added.
 This list may be adjusted manually in the file to control trilateral channels creation.*